 Museum staff will also be required to wear masks while on the Museum campus.

 You may remove your mask if you visit the Cafe for to eat your lunch, or have a drink or snack.
 (See more details on Food and Drink below.)
+Your admission bracelet allows you to go outside for mask breaks as needed.

 We have implemented a touchless admission system in the Museum’s lobby for added safety.
 Visitors can scan their admission ticket purchase receipt for admission.
 Members can scan their electronic member cards for admission.